 );

 It looks like a cube, but it’s an ersatz cube.
 Our cube has no real depth; it cannot move in 3D space, nor can we apply realistic lighting.
-We’ll cover real 3D models in a later post, but for now let’s turn our attention to the most critical shape in computer graphics: the triangle.
+We’ll cover real 3D models in a future post, but for now, let’s turn our attention to the most critical shape in all of computer graphics: the triangle.

 The Triangle

-As you gaze upon the beautiful 4K vista from a AAA game in 2021, know this: it’s all triangles!
+As you gaze upon the beautiful 4K vista from a AAA game in the 2020s, know this: it’s all triangles!

-module draw_triangle #(parameter CORDW=10) ( // FB coord width in bits
+module draw_triangle #(parameter CORDW=16) ( // signed coordinate width

 input wire logic clk, // clock